-In 1942, the bartender of Shepheard's Hotel bar Joe Scialom invented the Suffering Bastard cocktail.
+In 1942, the bartender of Shepheard's Hotel bar invented the Suffering Bastard cocktail.
 To cure the British troops fighting in the Battle of El Alamein from bad hangovers, Scialom developed a hangover remedy consisting of gin, brandy, bitters, lime, and ginger beer.

 The full history of the Suffering Bastard and its inventor is a truly fascinating one.
-It not only helped to fight the German forces around Lieutenant Rommel during Second World War but also became a classic cocktail recipe that's still popular today.
+It not only helped to fight the German forces around Lieutenant Rommel during the Second World War but also became a classic cocktail recipe that's still popular today.

-When was the Suffering Bastard first made?
+Origin of the Suffering Bastard

-The complete history of the Suffering Bastard cocktail
+Complete History of the Suffering Bastard cocktail

 Eventually, he began using his theoretical chemistry skills for mixology and worked as a barman.